Wildlander-mod/wildlander-mod.github.io/_08-SkillAnalysis/Conjuration.md

 _Effect_ :

-Summon Wolf, mudcrab, bear, troll, Ice spirit, Sabercat, Steed and werewolves, or is a daedra Summon duration is extended by 50%.
-Does not affect raise dead / Zombie spells.
+Only affects:- Summon Wolf, mudcrab, bear, troll, Ice spirit, Sabercat, Steed and werewolves, or is a  or is a Dremora, Thrall or Atronach.

+* Summon duration is extended by 50%.

 ---